 Your exact figure can vary depending on your tax code, pension setup, student loan plan, benefits in kind, salary sacrifice deductions and whether you live in Scotland.
-That is why it helps to understand the moving parts rather than relying on one headline number.

 What does £30,000 salary mean after tax in the UK?